3 tips that prevent fires

 1: Prevent common causes of fire!

-• Supervise your cooking sites when cooking or grilling.
-Fires occur time and time again due to unattended cooking areas.
+• Supervise your cooking areas when cooking or grilling.
+Fires are caused time and again by unsupervised cooking areas.

-• Do not grill in high winds - danger of flying sparks.
+• Do not barbecue in strong winds - risk of flying sparks.

 • Do not dispose of hot ashes in the trash.
 Use appropriate metal containers.